adambard/learnxinyminutes-docs/ocaml.html.markdown

 but there are few reasons to use it.

-It is strongly and statically typed, but instead of using manually written type annotations it infers types of expressions using Hindley-Milner algorithm.
+It is strongly and statically typed, but instead of using manually written type annotations, it infers types of expressions using Hindley-Milner algorithm.
 It makes type annotations unnecessary in most cases, but can be a major source of confusion for beginners.